 - Perfumes or air fresheners

-Some breeds are more susceptible than others to contracting allergies.
+Some breeds are more susceptible than others to contracting allergic conditions which is why they need allergy relief.
 Although any breed can be affected, Sometimes, it can be an inherited problem and breeds such as Sharpeis, Shihtzus, Bulldogs, West Highland Terriers, Pugs, Boxers and Golden Retrievers are renowned for being pre-disposed to allergic skin conditions.

 Symptoms indicating that your dog may have allergies: